 Choose from Bulgari Resort Bali’s three restaurants.
 Sangkar, named for the traditional bamboo cages that hang in abundanceabove the tables, for Indonesian, Asian and International cuisine.
 The more formal Il Ristorante for creative Italian cuisine, and overlooking a stretch of white sand beach, La Spiaggia, where guests can enjoy fresh grilled seafood.
 The Bar is a gathering place - serving wines and cocktails, ideal for winding down at the end of a Baliday.
 The Spa offers luxurious treatments from a menu that integrates Asian and European wellness practices.
 Several activities are available, including excursions to nearby islands, helicopter flights over the volcano, and visits to the local markets with a personal shopper.

-View more images and find the best rates for The Bulgari Resort Bali
+Read the BusinessClass.com review and find the best rates for the Bulgari Resort Bali

 BusinessClass.com searches hundreds of travel sites at once to help you find the best premium travel offers for both flights to and from the island and accommodation in Bali